mikeyn1gm/ctf-threat-hunt-assistance-11-8-25/README.md

 What is the unique ID of the initiating process

 **Actions and Thought Process:**
-I knew this portion of the investigation was about finding any recon attempts that checked for active user sessions, so I focused on commands like qwinsta, quser, or query user.
+This portion of the investigation was about finding any recon attempts that checked for active user sessions, so I focused on commands like qwinsta, quser, or query user.
 I filtered DeviceProcessEvents for anything containing those keywords within the same tight time window as the previous findings.
 Once the results showed up, I just looked for the event that matched the recon behavior and checked the InitiatingProcessUniqueId column.
 The earliest one tied to the suspicious activity stood out immediately, so I grabbed that value.

 **Query used to locate events:**